Christnow/Python-For-Human-Civilization/README.md

 # <center>Python For Human Civilization</center>
-> Using ython to record various scripts
+> Using python to record various scripts

 ## Requirement
 - Python==3.6.8